Yagavi1994/Memories-API/TESTING.md

 | Invalid Password           | Send a POST request to `/dj-rest-auth/login/` with an incorrect `password`.          | Login fails, and an error message is returned indicating invalid credentials.                 | ✅         |
 | Missing Fields             | Send a POST request to `/dj-rest-auth/login/` without `username` or `password`.       | Login fails, and an error message is returned indicating the missing fields.                  | ✅         |
 | Token Persistence          | Log in successfully and verify the token persistence during the session.             | User remains logged in until the token expires or they log out.                               | ✅         |

-These test cases ensure that the Registration and Login features work as expected and return appropriate responses for different scenarios.